hyperjump-io/json-schema-coverage/README.md

 files that are generated.
 Once you run the script, you can run the following command to generate a report.

+Keep in mind that with the Low-Level API approach, you need to configure [@hyperjump/json-schema] yourself.
+That means that you need to import the dialects you need and will need to provide `MediaTypePlugin`s for anything other than `*.schema.json` file extension support.
+YAML support is only provided out-of-the-box for the Vitest integration.

 ```bash
 npx nyc report --extension .schema.json
 ```